Merrill Lynch Wealth profit strained by expenses

 Unlike Merrill, Schwab obtains the bulk of those assets from independent investment advisers who direct clients to place assets with and make transactions through the discount broker.

 Executives at Bank of America made no apologies for the performance of Merrill and its other wealth management businesses.
-New assets under management, $12.0 billion, were the lowest in four consecutive quarters but were 74 percent higher than in the second quarter of 2013.“We were pleased with yet another strong quarter of long-term AUM flows of $11.9 billion,” said a spokesman.
+New assets under management, $12.0 billion, were the lowest in four consecutive quarters but were 74 percent higher than in the second quarter of 2013.
+A Merrill spokesperson did not comment on the large year-over-year increase followed by quarterly declines.

 The bank said it has had 20 consecutive quarters of “positive” flows into client accounts and continues to progress in its core goal of selling more mortgages and portfolio-secured loans through its brokerage force.
 Loan balances in the wealth management business grew $4 billion during the quarter, to $123 billion, up 7.4 percent from a year earlier.